The beautiful library we currently reside in grew from a reading circle founded in 1898 by

 In 1982 a new library building was constructed and donated to the City of Green Lake by Thomas E. Caestecker, representing the Charles and Marie Caestecker Foundation established by his parents.
 To honor this generous gift, the library was renamed the Caestecker Public Library.
 During the ten years in that building, a steady increase in usage created a need for more space.
 A citizen’s committee and a library consultant both advised that an expansion would be necessary to meet the current and future needs of the community.
 Once again Thomas E. Caestecker graciously offered to build a new building, with a parking lot.

-As our community looks to the future, we recognize that a library is, and will continue to be, one of our most valuable assets.
-We are grateful for the support the library has received – from Thomas E. Caestecker, from the City of Green Lake, from the Town of Brooklyn, as well as from Green Lake County and our many other supporters and friends.
+We are grateful for the support the library has received – from the Caestecker family, from the City of Green Lake, from the Town of Brooklyn, as well as from Green Lake County and our many other supporters and friends.

-This page was completed with information sourced from A Heritage History of Beautiful Green Lake, Wisconsin by Robert and Emma Heiple and from various articles from the Green Lake County Reporter
+This page was completed with information sourced from A Heritage History of Beautiful Green Lake, Wisconsin by Robert and Emma Heiple and from various articles from the Green Lake County Reporter.